0

 A few kilometers west of the Landrücken Tunnel, the Distelrasen-Tunnel built in 1914, near Schlüchtern-Elm on the Kinzig Valley Railway, was the first railway to traverse the Landrücken drainage divide.

-Text imported from Wikipedia article "Landrücken Tunnel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Landrücken Tunnel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants